openpd-dev/openpd/docs/src/tutorials/howto_createSystem/main.rst

     visualizer = pd.SystemVisualizer(system)
     visualizer.show()

-Than the ``system`` will be a simple straight peptide chain (like shown below) waited for PD simulation.
+After that, the ``system`` will then be a simple straight peptide chain (like shown below) waiting for PD simulation.

 ----------------